 Luis Alberto Moreno

 Before joining the Bank, Moreno served as Colombia’s Ambassador to the United States for seven years.
-Diplomatic relations between Washington and Bogotá strengthened notably during his tenure, leading to substantial bilateral assistance programs that supported a major transformation in security and economic development in Colombia.
+Relations between Washington and Bogota strengthened notably during that time, leading to bilateral assistance programs that supported a radical improvement in his country’s security and economic conditions, primarily through the approval of Plan Colombia – an ambitious program to fight drug trafficking and promote social and economic recovery.

-Moreno holds a degree in Business Administration and Economics from Florida Atlantic University in 1975, and an MBA from the Thunderbird School of Global Management in 1977.
-For his achievements in the field of journalism, in 1990 Harvard University awarded him a Neiman Fellowship to pursue specialized studies and research at that institution.
+Moreno holds a degree in business administration and economics from Florida Atlantic University and an MBA from the Thunderbird School of Global Management.
+In 1990 Harvard University awarded him a Neiman Fellowship for his achievements in the field of journalism.
+He has also received honorary degrees from Georgetown University, Baruch College and Universidad ICESI.